-Michaela Coventry has produced Genevieve Lacey’s multidisciplinary projects Soliloquy with Gideon Obarzanek and Stephanie Lake and Heard this and thought of you with James Crabb, Kath Tonkin and Andy Packer.
+Michaela Coventry has produced the creation of Genevieve Lacey’s multidisciplinary projects Soliloquy with Gideon Obarzanek and Stephanie Lake and Heard this and thought of you with James Crabb, Kath Tonkin and Andy Packer.

 Genevieve Lacey is a musician working in many contexts, with all kinds of people.